-0 feed supply or quality failure and recorded prior to sale: 0 significant health or disease outbreaks animal has an appropriate NLIS tag in place and associated documentation 0 extreme weather conditions weight, fat score and fleece length 0 personal accident or injury o dentition 0 fire or flood. health status sheep or lambs within withholding periods and/or export slaughter intervals o time off feed time off water excess mud or dirt on skins.
-Transport of sheep or lambs either in or out of intensive feeding systems should be by the shortest and most comfortable route possible.
-Travel permits (such as waybills) and any other required documentation should be carried by the appropriate party.
-Lighting should be provided for loading or unloading at night.
-Avoid transporting sheep and lambs during hot weather.
-If animals have been injured during transport, action should be taken to minimise further injury.
-Purchased sheep or lambs should be given access to quality hay and clean water immediately on arrival and given at least 36 hours rest prior to induction.
-Newly arrived sheep or lambs should be carefully inspected for disease or injury and treated appropriately.
-Sheep should be moved quietly through yards with the minimum forcing by dog or person.
-Working dogs within intensive feeding systems should be muzzled.
-Horned and polled sheep or lambs within intensive feeding systems should preferably be segregated.
-Dust generated from containment areas, feedlot pens and roads should be kept to a minimum. - The presence of dust should be controlled o prevented by implementation of the following strategies: Dust should be minimised in areas such as handling yards through the use of water sprinklers Dust should be minimised in laneways through resurfacing with compacted rubble or hard surfaces, or alternatively through the use of water or soil stabilising agents Dust should be minimised within feedlot pens and containment areas through; correct selection of soil types that create minimal dust, or resurfacing of pen area with suitable material(s).
+and recorded prior to sale:

+- animal has an appropriate NLIS tag in place and associated documentation - weight, fat score and fleece length - dentition - o health status - sheep or lambs within withholding periods and/or export slaughter intervals - o time off feed - o time off water - o excess mud or dirt on skins. - Transport of sheep or lambs either in or out of intensive feeding systems should be by the shortest and most comfortable route possible.
+Travel permits (such as waybills) and any other required documentation should be carried by the appropriate party. - Lighting should be provided for loading or unloading at night. - Avoid transporting sheep and lambs during hot weather. - If animals have been injured during transport, action should be taken to minimise further injury. - Purchased sheep or lambs should be given access to quality hay and clean water immediately on arrival and given at least 36 hours rest prior to induction. - Newly arrived sheep or lambs should be carefully inspected for disease or injury and treated appropriately. - Sheep should be moved quietly through yards with the minimum forcing by dog or person. - Working dogs within intensive feeding systems should be muzzled. - Horned and polled sheep or lambs within intensive feeding systems should preferably be segregated. - Dust generated from containment areas, feedlot pens and roads should be kept to a minimum. - The presence of dust should be controlled or prevented by implementation of the following strategies: Dust should be minimised in areas such as handling yards through the use of water sprinklers Dust should be minimised in laneways through resurfacing with compacted rubble or hard surfaces, or alternatively through the use of water or soil stabilising agents Dust should be minimised within feedlot pens and containment areas through; correct selection of soil types that create minimal dust, or resurfacing of pen area with suitable material(s).
 Water applied for dust control should be applied during the early evening hours to reduce the affect of humidity during hot weather.
-8.2 Monitoring Sheep and/or lambs and infrastructure in an intensive feeding system be monitored daily to ensure that any problems concerning feeding or watering systems, sick animals, shy feeders or pen condition are identified and resolved.
-Daily checking should include: the early identification of shy feeders faecal consistency score (refer Appendix 1 Faecal consistency scores) Lamb growth rate and fat score should be monitored on a regular basis.
+8.2 Monitoring Sheep and/or lambs and infrastructure in an Daily checking should include: intensive feeding system be monitored daily o the early identification of shy feeders to ensure that any problems concerning o faecal consistency score (refer Appendix feeding or watering systems, sick animals, 1 Faecal consistency scores) shy feeders or pen condition are identified Lamb growth rate and fat score should be and resolved. monitored on a regular basis.
 Sheep in containment areas should have body condition score monitored on a regular basis.
 8.3 Pen and waste management Manure spreading or effluent irrigation, should be performed when the prevailing weather conditions will cause the least odour emission and impact on sensitive receptors.
 Pens should be cleaned regularly to reduce depth of manure build up and allow faster drying as odour generation is likely to be much higher from a deep moist manure pack than from a shallow drier pack.